deadlyvipers/dojo_rules/introduction.md

-This is an introduction from pamelas
+This is an introduction from pamelas.
+My favorite Code School path is Electives.